 Penetrating trauma, which is when an object pierces the skin and creates an open wound.

-Some common types of traumatic injuries include traumatic brain injury, spinal cord injury, spinal fractures, traumatic amputation, facial trauma, acoustic trauma, crush injury, concussion, and broken bones.
+Some common types of traumatic injuries treated by the pain clinic in Lakeland, Florida, include traumatic brain injury, spinal cord injury, spinal fractures, traumatic amputation, facial trauma, acoustic trauma, crush injury, concussion, and broken bones.

 What Causes Post-Traumatic Pain?